psonnera/cgm-remote-monitor/ai_evaluation.md

 1. Navigate to **Admin Tools** in your Nightscout site.
 2. Locate the section titled **"AI Usage Statistics"**.
-3. This section displays a table with:
+3. This section displays a table with a monthly breakdown and a total summary of your AI usage.
+The columns include:
-    *   **Month (YYYY-MM):** The calendar month of usage.
+    *   **Month:** The calendar month of usage.
+    *   **Requests:** The total number of AI evaluation requests made.
+    *   **Total Days:** The total number of unique days analyzed across all requests.
+    *   **Avg Days/Req:** The average number of days analyzed per request.
-    *   **Total Tokens Consumed:** The sum of tokens used in that month (according to the LLM API response).
+    *   **Total Tokens:** The sum of all tokens used (for both interim and final calls).
-    *   **Total API Calls:** The number of successful calls to the LLM in that month.
+    *   **Avg Tokens/Req:** The average number of tokens used per request.
-    *   **Last Updated (UTC):** The timestamp of the most recent usage record for that month.
+    *   **Avg Tokens/Day:** The average number of tokens used per day analyzed.
-4. This data helps monitor the volume of LLM interactions.
-Cost estimation is not directly provided in this view but can be inferred from token counts if you know your LLM provider's pricing.
+4. This data helps monitor the volume of LLM interactions and understand usage patterns.

 ### 2. Generating an AI Evaluation